exalted/mdwiki-seed/en/pages/stereo_vision.md

 ```
 Get the content of the intrinsics file from the [cameras](cameras.md) page.

-The content of stereoOnly.launch is
+The content of stereo_only.launch is

 ```xml
 <launch>